-The Computer Information System Programs prepare students to enter the field of information technology.
-Students completing CIS degrees are prepared for jobs supporting computer users in business and industry.
+Computer Programs prepares students to enter the field of information technology.
+Students completing these degrees are prepared for jobs supporting computer users in business and industry.
 The degrees are targeted toward developing proficiency in software applications, operating systems, computer programming and solutions development, web design and Internet research.